libnyanpasu/libnyanpasu.github.io/others/issues.md

 # Q&A Convention

-### I don't want to fill out the issue template, can I just submit a new blank issue?
+### I don't want to fill out the issue template.
+Can I just submit a new blank issue?

 No, you can't.
 Issues that do not follow the issue template will be closed!